 Long Story Short?
 The Process Simplified

-Broken down, the basic requirements for how to pursue becoming a pharmacy tech are as follows:
+Broken down, basic steps for how to pursue becoming a pharmacy tech are as follows:

 The Stages of a Pharmacy Technician

-- Completion of a pharm technician educational program, if required by your state
+- Completion of a pharm technician educational program, if desired or required by your state or desired employer

 - Passing the PTCB certification exam (if required by your state or potential employer)